bagisto/bagisto-docs/src/theme-development/creating-custom-theme-package.md

 ## Understanding Package Structure

 Bagisto follows Laravel's package development conventions.
-A theme package contains all theme-related files in a self-contained structure that can be easily distributed and maintained.
+A theme package contains all theme-related files in a self-contained structure that can be distributed and maintained.

 ### Package vs Basic Theme Comparison